tjark/Poly-ML-Monitor/README.md

 1. Install [Java][3].
 Make sure that `java` invokes the Java VM.

 2. Install [Poly/ML][4].
-Use the latest version from SVN trunk, *not* the current release version.
-Make sure that `poly` invokes Poly/ML.
+The monitor is known to work with Poly/ML 5.5.3.
+Use other versions at your own risk.

 3. Download and unpack [poly-ml-monitor.tgz][5].